Visit Winchester Logo

 The South Downs has something for every kind of cyclist to enjoy and explore with rolling hills, dramatic coastline and pretty market towns.

-As well as the famous South Downs Way to explore there are 1,200 km of car-free bridleways across the National Park, miles of leafy country lanes and old railway trails including the Cukoo Trail, Downs Link and Centurions Way.
+As well as the famous South Downs Way to explore there are 1,200 km of car-free bridleways across the National Park, miles of leafy country lanes and old railway trails including the Cuckoo Trail, Downs Link and Centurions Way.

 The 160km long South Downs Way is the only UK’s National Trail which is fully traversable by bike and there are many ways to enjoy it.
 You could ride along the ridge to reach Ditchling Beacon and enjoy the view or cycle along the Hampshire Hangers and single track mountain bike trails at Queen Elizabeth Country Park.